Israel Museum is Israel`s national museum. It holds a big archaeology wing, Jewish Art and Life exhibition, the Dead Sea Scrolls, and more.

 According to local tradition, the Jewish community of Cochin is approximately two thousand years old.
-It started out in Cranganore (Shingly) on the southwest coast of India and relocated to Cochin and nearby towns in the 14th century.
-The Kadavumbagam synagogue, built by the veteran community known as Malabaris, was one of eight synagogues in this area.
+It started in Cranganore (Shingly) on the southwest coast of India and relocated to Cochin and nearby towns in the 14th century.
+The Kadavumbagam synagogue, built by the veteran community known as Malabaris, was one of eight temples in this area.

 In the early 1950s, most Cochin Jews immigrated to Israel, and the Kadavumbagam synagogue Torah ark was transferred to Moshav Nehalim.
 The building, used as a workshop for the production of ropes, was in danger of being demolished.
 In 1991 synagogue interior was purchased for the Israel Museum and brought to Jerusalem for restoration and reconstruction.

 Kadavumbagam Synagogue is unique.
 First, it is from India, and I had no idea there were ancient synagogues in India.
 And secondly, I have never seen the wooden interior in temples.

 And if we are talking about different temples, then take a look at this one: